 Imagine a century-old dairy barn filled with over 40 real decorated Christmas tree and the scent of pine in the air.
 Imagine the traditional German Christmas pyramid but 17′ tall.
 Imagine the sound of Christmas Carols filling this barn and imagine Santa Claus sitting on a vintage sleigh decked out in his complete red splendor welcoming children, of all ages, to whisper in his ear their Christmas wish.
 This is Tannenbaum Forest.
 This four-week-long celebration features a different theme each weekend but is all centered around the Tannenbaum Forest that is located in the Festhalle.
 Open on Fridays, Saturdays, and Sundays this popular event helps families escape the commercialism of the mall and brings the Christmas season back to a much simpler time.

 Local businesses, organizations, and nonprofit groups from the area all select trees and then decorate them uniquely to create this magical forest.
 As you wind through the lights and pines you’ll see the Kid’s Corner where children can write a note to Santa and slip it into his mailbox.
 Walk past the display of Ginger Bread Houses made by area school children and come upon the beautiful nativity that reminds us of the true meaning of Christmas.
-Continue down the path and you’ll find the jolly old man himself, on his sleigh waiting for the next child.
+On Children’s Weekend you’ll find the jolly old man himself, on his sleigh waiting for the next child.
 Make sure to bring your camera, this is a great photo op.

 Amana Pickle Hunt